matoos32/jfreechart-builder/README.md

 Contributions are welcome and will be accepted as the maintainers' time permits.

 * Please use indentations of two spaces (no tabs)
-* Wrap lines at a width of 120 characters.
+* Wrap lines at a width of 100 characters.
-* To help others, write good Javadoc at least for interfaces, class descriptions, and public methods.
+* Write good Javadoc at least for interfaces, class descriptions, and public methods.